The Endangered Languages Project

 Teaching and learning endangered languages is a crucial part of the revitalization process.
 ELP provides a space for users to browse and contribute resources (videos, documents, sound recordings, etc.) related to language learning and teaching, and to discuss their challenges and successes in language education.
 To see what others have contributed, or to upload your own materials to help others, visit the Language Education Resources area.

 If you are interested in learning more about a specific language, you may also want to explore all the Resources available on that language, such as word lists or basic audio phrasebooks.
 To see what Resources are available for a language, click the "Resources" tab on that language's page.
 For example, if you wanted to begin learning Irish Gaelic, you might enjoy listening to some of the audio or video recordings available on the Irish Gaelic Resources page.

-For discussion and news about teaching endangered languages, or if you have specific questions about how best to undertake education in your language, we also recommend the Indigenous Languages and Technology (ILAT) mailing list.
+For discussion and news about teaching endangered languages, or if you have specific questions about how best to undertake education in your language, we also recommend the Resource Network for Linguistic Discovery.

 The Alliance is a global coalition of organizations working to strengthen and preserve endangered languages.
 Technology and collaboration can make a tremendous difference in this effort.